Crystal-SDS/controller/doc/api_specification_filters.md

 #### URL structure

-The URL that represents the filter data resource.
-The URL is **/sotrlets/dependencies**
+The URL that represents filter dependencies resource.
+The URL is **/filters/dependencies**

 #### Method
 GET